tmccalla777/RBTminiproject--Fall-2019/MiniProject2.md

 #### Constructor

 #### Factory
-Standard way to create objects and daa structures that are following a pre-defined pattern.
+Standard way to create objects and data structures that are following a pre-defined pattern.
 If we think about it, we are using a template in that the factory is producing the same object.
 #### Decorator
 This allows all of the options/functionalities that an object can have, where we use decorators to assign these options.